 Your computer's operating system is constantly allocating resources to different tasks.
 Consequently, CPU and memory usage fluctuates constantly.
 The following sections show you how to view how much of the performance these two system resources are utilizing at any given point.
 To proceed, select your operating system from the list below and follow the instructions.

 There are a few options for checking CPU and memory usage in Windows.
-Either of the following methods work equally well, but the second has a cleaner interface and can be set to load automatically when your computer boots.
+Both methods below work equally well, but the second has a cleaner interface and can be set to load automatically when your computer boots.

 Using the Task Manager